 Go for Wand, Don Brumfield Join Racing Hall

-Go for Wand, who took a fatal spill in the stretch run of the 1990 Breeders’ Cup Distaff, was enshrined in the National Racing Museum.
-Go for Wand is buried in the Saratoga Race Course infield, 50 yards past the finish line.
+The magnifient filly, who suffered a fatal spill in the stretch run of the 1990 Breeders’ Cup Distaff at Belmont Park, was enshrined Monday in the National Racing Museum Hall of Fame, just across the street from her final resting place at Saratoga Race Course.

 Brumfield, born into a horse racing family, rode 4,573 winners in a career that lasted from 1954 to 1989.
 His first winner was at Monmouth Park on a mount trained by his father.
 He later won the Ashland Stakes on a horse owned by his mother.